charlesroddie/ADONetCodegen/README.md

-# ADONetCodegen
+# ADONetCodegenerator
-Generate ADO.Net code from an MSSQL DB
+Generate ADO.Net code from an MSSQL DB.
+This is a type-safe and performant way to access databases in .NET.